-The work of the Scottish Civic Trust is carried out by a team of eight people, working out of our offices in the Tobacco Merchant’s House in Glasgow.
-Find out more about our staff members below:
+The work of the Scottish Civic Trust is carried out by a team of seven people, working out of our offices in the Tobacco Merchant’s House in Glasgow.
+Find out more about our staff below:

 Susan O'Connor - Director

 Susan comes from a long career in heritage project management, and has a particular interest in mentoring community groups to take forward their own regeneration projects.
 Previous to taking up the role of Director of the Trust, Susan worked for the Prince’s Regeneration Trust, where she spearheaded the Govanhill Baths refurbishment scheme.

 Susan is an architectural historian by training and has a PhD in the architecture of Scottish Town Halls.Email Susan

 Karen MacLeod - Administration Assistant & PA to the Director

 Karen joined the Trust in November 2011 after spending a number of years as a stay-at-home mum.